 How to Avoid California Probate

-Prince was not unusual in his lack of an estate plan.
-Some people simply avoid this uncomfortable topic for as long as possible.
-Others have it on their “to do” list but never seem to get to it.
+Prince was not unusual in his lack of an actual estate plan.
+Real property owners simply avoid this uncomfortable topic for as long as possible.
+Others have it on the “to-do” list but never seem to get into the estate planning process or have any form of undue influence to do so.
+An estate affidavit by the legal owner of the estate property can also make the probate proceedings much easier.

 These are all understandable reasons, but none of this will help your family if you should die unexpectedly.
-They will have to face the trauma of losing you, which is enough to deal with without then finding out there is no will.
+They will have to face the trauma of losing you, which is enough to deal with without then finding out there is no will for your personal property.
 And what about the future of any children left behind?
+In case you left a spouse behind, their estate may be passed to them through a legal spousal confirmation proceeding.
+Your spouse will therefore be the sole owner for your property after putting forward a spousal petition.

 Top Three Ways to Avoid California Probate

-It only takes a bit of foresight to arrange things so that you can avoid probate when you die.
+It only takes a bit of foresight to arrange things so that you can avoid probate of their property on death.

 - Designate beneficiaries